Chenghao-Tan/DDRNet/README.md

 See **# For debug** tag in both [save_onnx.py](https://github.com/Agent-Birkhoff/DDRNet/blob/master/save_onnx.py) and [models/extra.py](https://github.com/Agent-Birkhoff/DDRNet/blob/master/models/extra.py) for how to export the debug version.

-With **net.extra_process(True)**, the exported onnx model is end-to-end.
+With **net.extra_process(True)**, the exported model can be used in [Boat-Obstacle-Avoidance](https://github.com/Agent-Birkhoff/Boat-Obstacle-Avoidance).
 - Model's IO:
   - input->Image ("rgb"), Depth map ("depth")
   - output->Flattened grids info ("out")
   - debug output->Flattened grids info ("out"), Filtered depth map ("debug")
-- Flattened grids info: (label, x, y, z for each grid, flattened in 1D)
+- Flattened grids info: (label, z for each grid, flattened in 1D)
   - label: 0 for background, 1 for obstacles (binary classification)
-  - x,y,z: in meters
+  - z: depth, in meters

 ## Other tools